ligreman/kong-proxy-cache-redis-plugin/README.md

 It caches all responses in a Redis server.

+## Kong Plugin Priority

+This plugin has its priority modified to be executed before the rate-limit plungin.
+This way a request that is answered by the cache (a cache Hit), does not count in the rate-limit.

+The original proxy-cache plugin from Kong Hub has a priority of 101.
+This plugin has a 902 priority, right before the rate-limit that has 901.

+If you want a proxy-cache-redis plugin with the original priority so that it is executed after the rate-limit one, just modify the code and change the priority in handler.lua.

 ## Cache TTL

 TTL for serving the cached data.
 Kong sends a `X-Cache-Status` with value: